 Here at The Wise Hippo we don’t focus on one type of birth.
 We want women to consider our classes whether they want a natural birth, are considering using pain relieving drugs, if they are having a cesarean section or anything else in between.

 If a Wise Hippo instructor is sharing our approach to a mum-to-be who is considering using pain relieving drugs, but wraps it in the term ‘hypnobirthing’, the mum-to-be will be thinking great I don’t have to give up my epidural if I prepare for my birth using ‘hypnobirthing’.
 She finds her local ‘hypnobirthing’ instructor but doesn’t realise they have a different approach to The Wise Hippo Instructor.
 Their main focus is a natural birth without drugs (I’m not saying they will send the mum wanting an epidural packing but their approach will not feel in sync with her needs).
 Not surprisingly she is going feel let down.
 It won’t be the fault of the instructor she’s booked with but the instructor who wasn’t clear about the fact that the approach she was talking about was The Wise Hippo Birthing programme.

 If the same Wise Hippo instructor was talking to a woman who was really focussed on a natural birth without drugs she wouldn’t notice if she turned up at the other instructors door….

 …as long as it all went to plan.

-We need to take responsibility for the expectations we are laying on pregnant women.
-We need to make sure that when a woman chooses ‘hypnobirthing’ she knows what that means.
-That there is a great variety of courses out there that use hypnosis techniques each of which have their own unique approach to birth preparation.
+As antenatal educators we all need to take responsibility for the expectations we are laying on pregnant women and their partners.
+We need to make sure that when they choose ‘hypnobirthing’ they knows what that means.
+That there is a great variety of courses out there that use hypnosis techniques, each of which have their own unique approach to birth preparation.

-This means that she can do her research, consider her options and find the right antenatal education for her.
+This means that they can do their research, consider their options and find an antenatal education programme that feels right for them.